axonivy/dev.axonivy.com/src/app/pages/news/9.4/05-azure-ad.md

 - __User credentials__: Employees do not have to worry about additional user credentials.
 Access is simple and secure via the Microsoft login.

-- __OAuth 2.0__: With Microsoft login, the industry-standard OAuth 2.0 protocol is used for authorization.
+- __OAuth 2.0__: With Microsoft login, the industry-standard OAuth 2.0 protocol is used for authentication.
 Consequently, Axon Ivy is no longer aware of these users' passwords and secure delegated access is granted.

 <div class="short-links">
 	<a href="${docBaseUrl}/engine-guide/integration/identity-provider/azure-ad/index.html"